MSW Certificate in Promoting Child & Adolescent Well-Being

 MSW students take:

-- Several approved electives focused on infants and toddlers, children, adolescents, and transition-age youth
+- One of several approved electives focused on children and youth

 Students also complete a two-semester field placement with guaranteed experience in a setting focused on at least one of the following areas:

 - Middle childhood

 Students participate in one service activity or enrichment event during the academic year that can be completed virtually.
 These events may include: